akserg/angular.dart.ui/lib/progressbar/readme.md

 To create stacked progressbars the `<progress>` element has been changed to `<stackedProgress>`

 ## CSS
-To quickly see the changes needed to bootstrap.css view the diff poolik@c0cdbba67286e6e33b5431a7d671d51d24f392ea
+To quickly see the changes needed to bootstrap.css view the commit SHA: c0cdbba67286e6e33b5431a7d671d51d24f392ea

 Because angulardart uses shadow DOM it's impossible to use css selectors for elements from different shadow DOM-s (ie. `.progress-striped .progress-bar` where the `.progress-striped` element resides in one